mkonrad/sysmin/readme.md

 ============
 pic - the postinstall adjustment tool is a basic shell script for making some minor adjustments to a Linux installation.
-The script changes are particular useful if the system will be a server, running a Java applications.
+The script changes are particularly useful if the system is a server running Java applications.

 This script was created to take care of some basic house keeping, creating a configuration backup directory /var/local/backup, changing some default